alessiofilippin/sinner-bot/README.md

 ## Hosting

 **Eng**: This is a self-hosted, self-financed project.
-As such the Bot is currently hosted on a Azure Cloud environemnts and using a free/shared tier.
-This means that the bot might not be always available during the day due to the Azure plan limitations.
+As such the Bot is currently hosted on [serverstarter.host](https://serverstarter.host/clients/) a DiscordBot hosting service which claim to provide 99.9% SLA.
+However, I don't guarantee the full availability of the bot.
 I invite you to follow this guide and host the bot yourself if required.
 Using the code contained in this repo. [.NET GUIDE FOR DISCORD](https://discordnet.dev/guides/getting_started/first-bot.html).
+A docker image of the bot is available [here](https://hub.docker.com/repository/docker/alessiofilippin/sinner-bot).

-**Ita**: Questo è un progetto autogestito e autofinanziato.
-Pertanto, il bot è attualmente ospitato in ambienti cloud di Azure e usa un piano gratuito/condiviso.
-Ciò significa che il bot potrebbe non essere sempre disponibile durante il giorno a causa delle limitazioni del piano di Azure.
+**Ita**: Questo è un progetto auto-gestito e autofinanziato.
+In quanto tale, il Bot è attualmente ospitato su [serverstarter.host](https://serverstarter.host/clients/) un servizio di hosting DiscordBot che dichiara di fornire uno SLA del 99,9%.
+Tuttavia, non garantisco la piena disponibilità del bot.
 Ti invito a seguire questa guida e ad ospitare tu stesso il bot se necessario.
-Utilizzando il codice di questa repo.
+Utilizzando il codice contenuto in questo repository.
 [GUIDA .NET PER DISCORD](https://discordnet.dev/guides/getting_started/first-bot.html).
+Una immagine per Docker e' disponibile [QUI](https://hub.docker.com/repository/docker/alessiofilippin/sinner-bot).

+## State

+**Eng**: The state of each deck per server is saved into a JSON file which the bot will read and write depending on the command type.
+This was the cheapest solution for hosting and the JSON file will be destroyed after 2 hours of inactivity to preserve the memory on the host.

+**Ita**: Lo stato di ogni deck per server viene salvato in un file JSON che il bot leggerà e scriverà a seconda del tipo di comando.
+Questa era la soluzione più economica per l'hosting e il file JSON verrà distrutto dopo 2 ore di inattività per preservare la memoria sull'host.